Panama built the passage between two worlds.

 That spirit still lives here.
 But it has been sleeping.

-The enterprises that power this economy are surrounded by oceans of their own — oceans of data they cannot see, systems that do not speak to each other, departments operating in isolation, while leadership makes decisions on instinct because the information they need is trapped somewhere they cannot reach.
+The enterprises that power this economy are surrounded by depths of their own — data they cannot see, systems that do not speak to each other, departments operating in isolation, while leadership makes decisions on instinct because the information they need is buried where they cannot reach it.
 Logistics companies moving cargo across hemispheres still coordinate by phone.
 Banks managing billions reconcile by spreadsheet.
 Retailers serving markets from David to Colón forecast demand the same way they did twenty years ago.
-The intelligence exists to change all of this.
-The technology is ready.
-What has been missing is the passage — someone willing to engineer the connection between what AI can do and what Panamanian businesses actually need.

 That is Gatún.